Tomash667/carpg/doc/script.md

 * EVENT_ENCOUNTER - for quest encounter, send when team start encounter on world map.
 * EVENT_ENTER - for locations and units.
 Send when player enter specified location or every time specified unit changes location.
 * EVENT_GENERATE - for locations, send on first visit, currently only works for dungeons.
+* EVENT_KICK - for units, send when hero is kicked out of team.
 * EVENT_PICKUP - for locations, send when someone pickups ground item.
 For units send when someone pickup item from corpse.
+* EVENT_RECRUIT - for units, send when hero is added to team.
 * EVENT_TIMEOUT - for quests, send when quest timeout expired.
 * EVENT_TIMER - for quests, send after passing x days.
 * EVENT_UPDATE - for units, send every frame.